One of the Family

 G R Halkett, in his 'Notes to the Walker Art Gallery', states that it was bought from the artist for £262.10s.

 The Times wrote, 'F G Cotman’s, One of the Family, a favourite horse putting in his head over the half hatch to a farmer’s family at their meal, in which the details of the table, which in a cabinet picture might have been agreeable enough on the scale the painter has adopted, are felt to be both obtrusive and vulgar'.

 '…as for Mr Cotman’s, One of the Family, it certainly contains qualities to commend it to popular taste and it conveys a lesson of kindliness to the lower animals - a circumstance that may have weighed with the Arts Committee in choosing a somewhat commonplace and illustrated-periodical sort of picture'.

 On the Cotman site it does state that the models used by Cotman for the painting were northerners named Street.
-The girl in the painting emigrated to New Zealand when she was 16 and her ancestors today own copies of the painting.
+The girl in the painting emigrated to New Zealand when she was 16 and her descendants now own copies of the painting.

 The grandson of FG Cotman says,

 'On one of my many visits to my grandmother, the artist’s widow, between 1920 and 1930